MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.ThemeName.md

 For an explanation of the value returned by this property, see the Name argument of the  **[ApplyTheme](Word.Document.ApplyTheme.md)** method.
 The value returned by this property may not correspond to the theme's display name as it appears in the Theme dialog box.
 To return a theme's display name, use the **[ActiveThemeDisplayName](Word.Document.ActiveThemeDisplayName.md)** property.

-You can also use the  **[GetDefaultTheme](Word.Application.GetDefaultTheme.md)** and **[SetDefaultTheme](Word.Application.SetDefaultTheme.md)** methods to return and set the default theme for new e-mail messages.
+You can also use the  **[GetDefaultTheme](Word.Application.GetDefaultTheme.md)** and **[SetDefaultTheme](Word.Application.SetDefaultTheme.md)** methods to return and set the default theme for new email messages.

 ## Example

-This example sets Microsoft Word to use the Blueprint theme with Vivid Colors for all new e-mail messages.
+This example sets Microsoft Word to use the Blueprint theme with Vivid Colors for all new email messages.

 ```vb